cheungxucheng/term-project/README.md

 # 🛍️ CreatureCo

+link: glitch link to be added when project is finalized

 **CreatureCo** is a full-stack e-commerce web application developed as a term project.
 It enables users to browse products, manage their profiles, and perform secure transactions.

 ---